BrightSoul/AkkaNetFsmDemo/README.md

 # AkkaNetFsmDemo
 Finite state machine demo with Akka.NET.
-Message are exchanged with the client using MQTT.NET.
+Client and server exchange messages via MQTTnet.

 (Work in progress: there will be bugs)